 7. Frozen Fruit & Vegetables

 The act of freezing produce rather dramatically changes the way the fruit or vegetable performs when blended.
-To quickly thicken the consistency of your next smoothie, try adding in a half to a full cup of frozen berries or frozen tropical fruit.
+To quickly make your smoothies thicker, try adding in a half to a full cup of frozen berries or frozen tropical fruit.
 For blends that have stronger flavors such as chocolate or vanilla, consider adding frozen vegetables like cauliflower or beets—you’ll be surprised at how well they transform your smoothies or smoothie bowls into a dessert-like texture.

 Lastly, never underestimate the power of ice.
 Frozen ingredients are key in creating frostier, thicker smoothies and ice is no different.
 Adding a half cup or more of ice to your blender full of simple smoothie ingredients can turn a watery creation into a frosty blend in no time!
 Just be sure to add a little bit of extra sweetness to your smoothie since the ice is likely to water down flavor.